blackbaud/npi-datamart-ux/js/src/datamartapi/docs/datamartapi.md

 Gets the object URI from an identifier

 **Kind**: inner method of `[api](#npi-datamart.module_api)`
-**Returns**: `CallExpression` - A promise to return the relative URI for the datamart report or dashboard
+**Returns**: `CallExpression` - A promise to return the relative URI for the Data Mart report or dashboard
 **Params**

-- `identifier` - String for a datamart report or dashboard
+- `identifier` - String for a Data Mart report or dashboard

 <a name="npi-datamart.module_api..executeReport"></a>